Shining Light on the Scotogenic Model: Interplay of Colliders and Cosmology: Summary and Conclusions

 Armed with the limits from cosmology, we focused on collider phenomenology; in particular we studied $p\,p \to \sigma^\pm \, \sigma^\mp \to \ell^\pm\, \ell^\mp \, +\,\cancel{E_T}$ channels.
 We have demonstrated that testing this model at colliders strongly relies on forthcoming stages of LHC as well as future colliders since we were not able to extract robust bounds by using $36.1\invfb$ data.
 Thus, we further considered HL-LHC, FCC-hh and CLIC.
 For the former, we found that the testable region is in tension with $N_\text{eff}$ and BBN limits, whereas both CLIC and FCC can probe significant regions of parameter space free from cosmological bounds.
 The sensitivity reach of CLIC exceeds 1 TeV for both HNL and charged scalar masses.
 The FCC with $3\invab$ would reach similar scalar and even larger HNL masses, and this further improves for $30\invab$ where HNL masses up to 2 TeV would be probed.

-We have also shown that even in the case of a compressed mass spectrum that is not favorable for the considered collider searches, the model can be tested through astrophysical observations.
-Namely, for the two-component DM ($N_2$ and $N_3$) produced via freeze-out in the strong coannihilation regime with $\mathbf{Z}_2$-odd scalars, we have considered X-ray signature that would arise from $N_3\to N_2 \gamma$ decays.
-Any significant excess in X-ray data, such as the infamous 3.5 keV line, could hint to such a scenario.

-In summary, we have shown that if Nature has chosen the scotogenic scenario, there is a number of complementary tests, stemming from terrestrial experiments, to cosmological surveys and astrophysical signatures, which indicate that the model has a rich phenomenology and a very promising discovery potential.
+In summary, we have shown that if Nature has chosen the scotogenic scenario, there is a number of complementary tests, stemming from terrestrial experiments to cosmological surveys which indicate that the model has a rich phenomenology and a very promising discovery potential.

 \tocless{